 The only downside?
 The waters may contain crocodiles at some points in the year (although not as many as at Dickson Inlet).
 Please don’t say we didn’t warn you!

 Next stop: paradise

 It seems like Port Douglas can do no wrong.
-But before you book your tickets, you should be aware of one small caveat.
-Between November and May, stingers are relatively prevalent in North Queensland — including the sometimes deadly Irukandji jellyfish.
+But before you book your tickets, you should be aware of a tiny caveat.
+Stingers are relatively prevalent in North Queensland between November and May, including the sometimes deadly Irukandji jellyfish.

-There are ways to stay safe if you decide to visit during this period, but it’s certainly something to be aware of before you book your trip.
+There are ways to stay safe if you decide to visit during this period, but it’s certainly something to be aware of before booking your trip.

 If you think Port Douglas could be the next destination on your travel bucket list, check out visitportdouglas.com.au to plan your trip.
 Choose from a full range of accommodation types, from affordable hostels to exclusive villas — whatever your budget, you’ll find a way to make it work.